Mathématique: Chapter 59

 Young gave Sheppard a sympathetic look.

-“We’ll get you a pizza,” Young said.
-“Plus, I’m guessing you’ll have to be cleared by Dr. Lam for this mission before we go anywhere.”
+“We’ll get you your pizza,” Young said.
+“Plus, I’m guessing you’ll need to be cleared by Dr. Lam before we go anywhere.”

-“Not a thing,” Young said, his voice even.
+“Not a thing.”
+Young kept his voice even.

-“He just—liked the science so much,” Sheppard whispered, letting his eyes fall closed.
-“And the LA—they poison free inquiry.
+“He liked the science so much.”
+Sheppard let his eyes fall closed.
+“And the LA poisons free inquiry.
 I don’t get it.”

-“Me neither,” Young said quietly.
+“Me neither,” Young agreed.
 “Sometimes I think maybe—maybe he has some larger plan.”

 “David Telford with a master plan?”
 Sheppard smiled faintly, exhausted and sad.
-“Sure sounds like him, doesn’t it?”
+“Sounds like him, doesn’t it?”

-“You don’t look so good,” Mitchell said, eyeing Sheppard and echoing Young’s thoughts.
+“You don’t look so good.”
+Mitchell eyed Sheppard, echoing Young’s thoughts.

-“Yeah,” Sheppard said.
-“I’m okay, I’m just really feeling my accessories right now.
-Rodney and I can do a full recalibration before we go to Boston.
+“Yeah,” Sheppard admitted.
+“I’m okay, I’m just feeling my accessories right now.
+Rodney and I will do a recalibration before we go to Boston.
 We thought this might happen when I left Atlantis.”

 “More like we knew this would happen, for sure, when he left Atlantis,” McKay muttered into his coffee cup.
 “I hope Nick appreciates this.
 Oh, who am I kidding.
 He definitely won’t.”

-Over the next few minutes, the rest of SG-1 minus Jackson filed into the room, along with Greer, James, and Ginn.
-Vala slid into the seat next to Young, giving him a bright smile that was all solid effort but didn't touch her eyes.
+Over the next few minutes, SG-1 minus Jackson filed into the room, along with Greer, James, and Ginn.
+Vala slid into the seat next to Young.
+Her bright smile was all solid effort, but it didn’t touch her eyes.

-Finally, Landry walked in, shutting the door behind him.
-Before the man even sat down, the questions started.
+Finally, Landry entered and shut the door behind him.
+Before the general sat down, the questions started.

 “Where’s Daniel?”
 Carter demanded, echoing Young’s thoughts.
 “We need to wait for him.
 He—”

-Young felt a sickening sensation, as though the floor had just dropped out from beneath him.
-Immediately he pulled out his phone, checking for any missed messages from the archeologist.
-There was nothing.
-Radio silence.
+Young felt a sickening sensation, as though the floor had dropped out from beneath him.
+He pulled out his phone, checking for any missed messages from the archeologist.

 “Why not?”
-Vala demanded, leaning forward in her seat.
+Vala leaned forward in her seat.

 “This briefing will be solely focused on the extraction of Dr. Nicholas Rush—”

-Young noticed Teal’c, too, had surreptitiously pulled out his phone.
+Young noted Teal’c, too, had pulled out his phone.
 Young caught his eye, trying to communicate his wordless question.
 Teal’c shook his head.

 “No,” McKay said.
-“No no no no no. This was supposed to be an information exchange.
+“No no no no NO. This is supposed to be an information exchange.
 We need Jackson.”

 “And you’ll get that exchange, Dr. McKay—”

-“Sir,” Young said, adding his voice to the growing chorus, “with respect, we need Jackson on this.”
+“Sir.”
+Young added his voice to the growing chorus.
+“With respect, we need Jackson on this.”

 The room fell silent.